Toblerity/Fiona/docs/cli.rst

     Options:
       -v, --verbose  Increase verbosity.
       -q, --quiet    Decrease verbosity.
+      --version      Show the version and exit.
       --help         Show this message and exit.

     Commands:
-      bounds   Print the extent of GeoJSON objects cat      Concatenate and print the features of datasets collect  Collect a sequence of features.
+      bounds   Print the extent of GeoJSON objects buffer   Buffer geometries on all sides by a fixed distance. cat      Concatenate and print the features of datasets collect  Collect a sequence of features.
+      distrib  Distribute features from a collection
       dump     Dump a dataset to GeoJSON.
-      env      Print information about the rio environment. filter   Filter GeoJSON features by python expression info     Print information about a dataset.
+      env      Print information about the fio environment. filter   Filter GeoJSON features by python expression info     Print information about a dataset.
       insp     Open a dataset and start an interpreter.